 What is the difference between work-oriented work analysis and worker-oriented analysis?

-Answer: Work-oriented work analysis focuses on the nature of position, duties, tasks, and activities per se that need to be done in the workplace.
+Answer: Work-oriented work analysis focuses on the nature of the position, duties, tasks, and activities that need to be carried out in the workplace.
 Worker-oriented work analysis focuses on what employees do at work and aims to provide a systematic description of the corresponding knowledge, skills, abilities, and other characteristics (KSAOs) of a qualified employee that is required in a job.

 4.3 Concepts and Methods of Work Motivation and Satisfaction